June 3 Resistance movement: Background

 In 1964, the South Korean government began to secretly push for negotiations between South Korea and Japan and try to reach a conclusion.
 Soon after, Tokyo rushed to negotiate political negotiations, and by February, the government and the ruling party announced their decision to go ahead with the basic course of negotiations with Japan in March.
 On 22 February 1964, the Democratic Party of Korea announced an alternative plan for negotiations between South Korea and Japan, which was confirmed by the party platform.
 Ignoring the trend of general public opinion, the Park Chung Hee administration was determined to give up the "Syngman Rhee Line (Peace Line)," a lifeline for South Korean fishermen, to Japan, satisfied with the $300 million claim compensation.
 As the Park Chung Hee administration rushed to negotiate with Japan, opposition parties agreed on the need for an uprising and began preparatory work.

 In March 1964, the government announced the schedule for negotiations between South Korea and Japan.
 On 6 March, 200 prominent figures, including representatives from all opposition parties and social, religious and cultural organizations, formed the "National Committee for the Combat Against Japan Indignity Diplomacy."
 On 9 March, non-covernment figures and various politicals gathered at the Jongno Wedding Hall in Seoul to adopt salvation of the Nation and promise to have general rally.
 Yun Posun, who was in charge of the fight committee chairman, read the declaration.

 Development

 Seoul National University's hunger strike

-On 24 March 1964, liberal arts students of Seoul National University began a hunger strike by holding a ceremony to burn Japanese flags and a ceremony to burn a figure named Kim Jong-pil, who joined the normalization of Korea and Japan with Park Chung Hee.
+On 24 March 1964, liberal arts students of Seoul National University began a hunger strike by holding a ceremony to burn Japanese flags and a ceremony to burn a figure named Kim Jong-pil, who joined the normalization of South Korea and Japan with Park Chung Hee.
 At this time, they were simply suppressed, but the students regrouped and held a funeral for "national democracy" on 20 May.
 This is because the name used during the Park Chung Hee administration was "national democracy."
 Kim Deog-ryong, then the student leader of Seoul National University, began a hunger strike by reading the declaration, and Yun Posun visited Seoul National University to encourage him.